fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlDatabaseSecondary.md

 ## PARAMETERS

 ### -DatabaseName
-Specifies the name of the ssSDS Secondary.
+Specifies the name of the Azure SQL Database Secondary.

 ```yaml
 Type: String